citp/privacy-policy-historical/README.md

 @inproceedings{amosPrivacyPoliciesTime2021,
-  title = {Privacy {{Policies}} over {{Time}}: {{Curation}} and {{Analysis}} of a {{Million}}-{{Document Dataset}}}, booktitle = {Proceedings of {{The Web Conference}} 2021}, author = {Amos, Ryan and Acar, Gunes and Lucherini, Elena and Kshirsagar, Mihir and Narayanan, Arvind and Mayer, Jonathan}, date = {2021-04-19}, pages = {22}, publisher = {{Association for Computing Machinery}},
+  title = {Privacy {{Policies}} over {{Time}}: {{Curation}} and {{Analysis}} of a {{Million}}-{{Document Dataset}}}, booktitle = {Proceedings of {{The Web Conference}} 2021}, author = {Amos, Ryan and Acar, Gunes and Lucherini, Eli and Kshirsagar, Mihir and Narayanan, Arvind and Mayer, Jonathan}, date = {2021-04-19}, pages = {22}, publisher = {{Association for Computing Machinery}},